timoast/timoast.github.io/about.md

 I’m Tim Stuart, a PhD student studying in the [Lister lab](http://listerlab.org) at the University of Western Australia.

-My PhD focuses on discovering how information contained within plant genomes can be regulated, interpreted and preserved through epigenetic processes.
+My PhD focuses on discovering how epigenetic processes in the plant genome can drive creation of novel genetic variation.